 As you can see, there's nothing wrong with gaining more weight during pregnancy — Mother Nature created it this way!

-💡 If you'd like to see the entire list of additional pounds women gain during gestation, don't hesitate to check the How to maintain weight in pregnancy article.
+💡 If you'd like to see the entire list of additional pounds women gain during gestation, don't hesitate to check the How to maintain weight in pregnancy calculator's article.

 Does watching your weight prevent stretch marks?